URDME/urdme/index.md

 ### Welcome to the URDME Webpage.
 URDME is a general software framework for modeling and simulation of stochastic reaction-diffusion processes on unstructured, tetrahedral and triangular meshes.
-URDME emphasizes modularity in order to be useful both as a simulation tool and as a framework for developemnt of stochastic simulation algorithms.
+URDME emphasizes modularity in order to be useful both as a simulation tool and as a framework for development of stochastic simulation algorithms.

 ### Quick Start